- Brand name

 - you are taking, or have taken within the past 2 weeks, a medicine called a monoamine oxidase inhibitor (MAOI).
 Taking this medicine with a MAOI may cause a serious reaction with a sudden increase in body temperature, high blood pressure and convulsions.
 Examples of MAOIs include selegiline, phenelzine, tranylcypromine and moclobemide.

 - you have recently had a heart attack.
-It may make your condition worse.
+It may worsen your condition.

 - it has passed the expiry date (EXP) printed on the pack.